priyom/dyatlov/README.md

 Dyatlov map maker
 =================

 The dyatlov map maker is aimed at displaying a map representation of various wideband shortwave radio receivers available around the world.
-It is built on top of the Google Maps API.
+With a modular architecture, it can rely on several interactive map toolkits: for now, only the [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) and [Leaflet](https://leafletjs.com/) APIs are supported, but more could be easily added.

 A fully set-up receiver map instance is hosted at [rx.linkfanel.net](http://rx.linkfanel.net/).